kartoza/charts/DEVELOPMENT-README.md

 Will do a lint by comparing the current branch with the current `main` branch in local repo.
 To override this behaviour, refer to the chart-testing docs and do override necessary in the `.envrc` or `.env` directory

+# Generating chart documentations

+Chart is autodocumented using default `values.yaml` and helm-docs.

+Execute `helm-docs` in chart subdirectory to generate the docs.

+Modification can be done in respective `README.md.gotmpl` file.

+# Chart testing